 What do Verbal Reasoning Tests assess?

-Verbal Reasoning tests are one of the most commonly used aptitude tests that come up during a job application.
-Our Verbal Reasoning test is a psychometric assessment that provides you or your organisation with information about a candidate’s verbal reasoning skills.
+Verbal Reasoning Tests are one of the most common aptitude tests that come up during a job application.
+Our verbal reasoning test is a psychometric assessment that provides you or your organisation with information about a candidate’s verbal reasoning skills.

-The test is designed to measure evaluate the logic of various kinds of arguments.
-Candidates are presented with series of short passages of text, each of which includes four statements.
-The test is particularly useful in jobs that require good written and / or language skills.
+Verbal reasoning tests are designed to assess a candidate’s ability to understand and evaluate concepts and problems expressed in words.
+Candidates are presented with series of short passages of text, each of which includes 4 statements.
+The test is particularly useful in jobs that require good written or spoken communication skills.

-Typical roles that would use our an Verbal Reasoning test:
+Typical roles that would use our verbal reasoning test:

-The test consists of a total of 40 statements to answer 20 minutes.
-There are 10 unique question sets and each comprises of four individual statements.
-The task is to read the passage and decide if each statement is ‘true’, ‘false’ or you ‘cannot tell’.
-The definitions are:
+Our verbal reasoning test consists of a total of 40 items to answer in 20 minutes.
+There are 10 unique question sets and each comprise 4 individual statements.

 A. TRUE means that the statement is already made in the passage or that it follows logically from a statement or statements made.

 B. FALSE means that the statement contradicts a statement made in the passage or does not follow logically.

 C. CANNOT TELL means that there is insufficient information to say if the statement is true or false.

 Complete some sample Verbal Reasoning questions.
 Click on the button below to launch a mini Verbal Reasoning Test.